-Mystery shopping is a process that is typically used by market research companies to measure the quality of retail customer service provided by company employees.
-Mystery shopping companies send “secret shoppers” into the facility to interact with the business and its employees, posing as a normal customer.
+Market research companies typically use mystery shopping to measure the quality of retail customer service company employees provide.
+Mystery shopping companies send “secret shoppers” into the facility to interact with the business and its employees, posing as normal customers.

 Then, the shopper prepares and submits a detailed report on their experience.
-The mystery shoppers are usually paid for their work and they are reimbursed for their purchases.
+The mystery shoppers are usually paid for their work and reimbursed for their purchases.

 An Example of Mystery Shopping

-For example, a movie theater might want to test the service provided by their managers, ticket sales agents, concessionists, and ushers.
+For example, a movie theater might want to test the service its managers, ticket sales agents, concessions, and ushers provide.
 The individuals would visit the movie theater, buy tickets, buy concession items, and watch the entire movie.

 Businesses use the information from such reports to identify security issues, building maintenance concerns, employee behavioral issues, food quality, product presentation and delivery, environmental conditions, and much more.

-This type of “covert investigation” is also be used for the management of the quality and performances of goods and services.
-Instructions to mystery shoppers can include a script of behavior, questions to ask, complaints to give, purchases to make, and measures to record, such as the time it takes to receive attention from an employee or receive a service, or the responses given to questions.
+This type of “covert investigation” can also be used to manage the quality and performance of goods and services.
+Instructions to mystery shoppers can include a script of behavior, questions to ask, complaints to give, purchases to make, and measures to record, such as the time it takes to receive attention from an employee or receive a service, or the responses to questions.

-Private detectives sometimes provide such services to their clients, especially those who work in loss prevention.
+Private detectives sometimes provide such services to their clients, especially in loss prevention.

-Mystery shopping is also known as Mystery consumer, Buyers, Secret Clients, Secret Shopping, Experience Evaluation, Mystery Customers, Anonymous Audits, Employee Evaluations, Performance Audits, fulfillment assessment, Telephone evaluation.
+Mystery shopping is also known as Mystery consumers, Buyers, Secret Clients, Secret Shopping, Experience evaluations, Mystery Customers, Anonymous Audits, Employee Evaluations, Performance Audits, fulfillment assessments, and Telephone evaluations.

 For more information on mystery shopping, visit the following websites: